tinkerhub/emoji-converter-web-app/README.md

 ```
 ## Note

-If you need to add new emojis to the conversion, you can update the emojiMap.json file by adding the new emoji code and its corresponding Unicode character.
-You can find the Unicode character for an emoji on the Emojipedia website.
-After updating the ~emojiMap.js` file, save the changes and refresh the page in your web browser to see the new emoji codes added to the conversion.
+If you need to add new emojis to the conversion, you can update the `emojiMap.js` file by adding the new emoji code and its corresponding Unicode character.
+You can find the Unicode character for an emoji on the [Emojipedia](https://emojipedia.org/) website.
+After updating the `emojiMap.js` file, save the changes and refresh the page in your web browser to see the new emoji codes added to the conversion.

 ## Credits